-ISO 14001- Certification of the highest standards of the Environmental Management System, requiring a complete coherent management system of all environmental aspects and impacts of all activities.
+ISO 14001 - Certification for the highest standards of the Environmental Management System, requiring a complete coherent management system of all environmental aspects and impacts of all activities.

-OHSAS 18001 – Certification of the highest standards of the Safety Management System requiring complete management of health and safety of workers on board and in the company’s head office.
+OHSAS 18001 - Certification for the highest standards of the Safety Management System requiring complete management of health and safety of workers on board and in the company’s head office.

-ISO 22000 – Certification of the highest standards of Food Safety Management, ensuring complete and validated safety of all food processes, from farm to fork.
+ISO 22000 - Certification for the highest standards of Food Safety Management, ensuring complete and validated safety of all food processes, from farm to fork.

-CLEANSHIP 2 - targets the Advanced Water Treatment which is unique to the cruise industry.
-It acknowledges that the ship is fitted with the means to prevent the release of pollutants into the sea, the air and waste matter.
-This award also:
+CLEANSHIP 2 - Classification notation for the three domains of potential air, water and waste pollution.
+It targets the Advanced Waste Water Treatment which is unique to the cruise industry and acknowledges that the ship is fitted with the means to prevent the release of pollutants or waste matter into the sea and air.

 • validates that the vessel has been designed, built, operated and maintained to achieve appropriate protection for the environment.

 • covers annexes I, IV,V and VI of MARPOL, as well as the very strict rules on waste and ballast water management , the anti-fouling system and pollution by ozone-depleting substances.

 • validates that the vessel is fully equipped with high incineration capacities, advanced water treatment systems, the newest oil water separators, and vast storage capacities for two days in full operation, allowing the ship to cruise with environment safety and responsibility for longer distances.